victorfreitas/wpupper-share-buttons/README.md

 ## Changelog

+## 3.51 2024-06-30

+*Security improvements and bug fixes.
+*Change the use of some native PHP functions to WordPress functions.
+*Change bitly URL shortener API version.
+*Change x.com API URL to share link.
+*Use post excerpt if not empty to share via email otherwise use post content.

 ## 3.50 2024-06-30

 *Security fixes.
 *Typo fixes.
 *Support for PHP 5 has been discontinued.
-*The new minimum supported version of PHP is 7.0.0.
+*Change the minimum supported version of PHP to 7.0.0.

 ## 3.43 2023-05-19